United Spinal Association

-United Spinal Association is a nonprofit membership, disability rights and veterans service organization in the United States.
+United Spinal Association is a nonprofit membership, disability-rights and veterans'-service organization, based in Queens, New York.

 It was formed in 1946 as Eastern Paralyzed Veterans Association by a group of paralyzed World War II veterans from New York City.

-United Spinal Association is recognized by the US Department of Veterans Affairs as a veterans' service organization; as such, United Spinal Association is authorized to prepare, present and prosecute claims for veterans benefits from the local VA regional office level to the Supreme Court.
+United Spinal Association is recognized by the United States Department of Veterans Affairs (VA) as a veterans' service organization; as such, United Spinal Association is authorized to prepare, present and prosecute claims for veterans benefits from the local VA regional-office level to the Supreme Court of the United States.
 United Spinal Association's veterans service program is entitled VetsFirst.

 History

-In 1948, 70 members of Eastern Paralyzed Veterans Association (EPVA) held a public demonstration in New York’s Grand Central Station to gather signatures supporting the nation’s first accessible housing bill (Public Law 702) to get federal funds to build accessible homes for paralyzed veterans.
+In 1948, seventy smembers of the Eastern Paralyzed Veterans Association (EPVA) held a public demonstration in New York City's Grand Central Terminal to gather signatures supporting the nation's first accessible-housing bill (Public Law 702) to get federal funds to build accessible homes for paralyzed veterans.

-In 1968, EPVA advocates for equal access to federally-funded buildings and facilities for wheelchair users and all Americans living with disabilities, leading to the passage of Architectural Barriers Act of 1968.
+In 1968, EPVA advocated for equal access to federally funded buildings and facilities for wheelchair users and all Americans living with disabilities, leading to the passage of Architectural Barriers Act of 1968.

-In 1970, Executive Director James J. Peters set out to expose the deplorable conditions on the spinal cord injury units at the Bronx Veterans Hospital, culminating in a Life magazine expose, the creation of the US Department of Veterans Affairs's dedicated Spinal Cord Injury Service.
-In addition, the Bronx Veterans Hospital was modernized, and now bears Mr. Peters' name as the James J. Peters VA Medical Center.
+In 1970, executive director James J. Peters set out to expose the deplorable conditions on the spinal-cord-injury units at the Bronx Veterans Hospital, culminating in a Life magazine exposé, the creation of the VA's dedicated Spinal Cord Injury Service.
+In addition, the hospital was modernized, and is now known as the James J. Peters VA Medical Center.

-In 1987, in conjunction with Paralyzed Veterans of America, United Spinal Association helped found and continues to underwrite spinal cord injury research at the Yale Center for Neuroscience and Regeneration Research.
+In 1987, in conjunction with Paralyzed Veterans of America, United Spinal Association helped found and continues to underwrite spinal-cord-injury research at the Center for Neuroscience and Regeneration Research at the Yale School of Medicine in New Haven, Connecticut.
 This center remains under direction of Dr. Stephen Waxman.

-United Spinal played a role in writing portions of the Americans with Disabilities Act of 1990, the landmark civil rights law that prohibits discrimination based on disability.

-Among the group's past and present members are Lex Frieden, Junius Kellogg and Frank Genese.

 In 2024, the United Spinal Association partnered with TandemStride and other groups as a part of TandemStride's new peer-to-peer network.
-This network will provide support to those suffering from traumatic injuries.
+The media reported that this network was to provide support to those suffering from traumatic injuries.